airalab/learning-center/lesson_11_eng.md

 ### Lesson description

 Currently your DAO has no elected board of directors.
 Each shareholder can decide how to invest his `Ether funds` money and DAO Core is controlled only by the owner.
-If your organization will grow - it will be convinient to add Board of directors that will then control flow of investments and the core.
+If your organization will grow - it will be convinient to add Board of directors that will then control flow of investments and the DAO core.

-**Instructions:**
+**To add Board of directors:**

 - Call `DAO factory` to get `Board of Directors builder`.
 Please specify `Shareholder token` registry address and `Ether funds` address.
 - Create `Board of directors` contract and distribute `Directors voting tokens` to add members to the board.